What do expats find most challenging?

 We asked expats and digital nomads what they find the most challenging about the local culture in Mazatlan.
 They wrote...

 "One of the most challenging aspects of adjusting to life in Mazatlan for expats is the language barrier.
 While English is increasingly gaining a foothold among the younger generation, many of the local people and institutions remain largely Spanish-speaking.
 Additionally, understanding the local customs and culture can take some time for newcomers to the area to learn and adapt to.
 Mazatlan is also a very traditional Catholic city, with strong religious and cultural influences being readily seen in the way people interact with each other and in the social activities available in the area.
-For expats seeking to blend in, a thorough understanding of these customs and norms is required in order to be accepted by the local population," said another expat in Mazatlan, Mexico.
+For expats seeking to blend in, a thorough understanding of these customs and norms is required in order to be accepted by the local population," explained one expat living in Mazatlan, Mexico.

 Connect